Oxford Encyclopedia of Maritime History

-The Oxford Encyclopedia of Maritime History, by editor in chief John B. Hattendorf, was published by Oxford University Press in 2007.
-The work was issued in four volumes in print and online in the Oxford Digital Library.
-The encyclopedia is devoted to global maritime history and contains more than 950 articles written by more than 400 authors in around 50 countries.
+The Oxford Encyclopedia of Maritime History, written by University of Oxford editor in chief John B. Hattendorf, was published by the Oxford University Press in 2007.
+The encyclopedia was issued in four volumes available in the Oxford Digital Library.
+The encyclopedia contains more than 950 articles devoted to global maritime history.

-In summarizing its contents, Oxford University Press states that:
+In summarizing its contents, the Oxford University Press states that: